Guiding Architects

 Architecture and Urban Landscapes of East Santiago

-During this tour, we will gradually approach the impressive Andes mountain range, starting at the UC School of Architecture.
-From there, we will understand the modern history of Santiago and its connection to recent projects designed by local architects who have shaped the contemporary identity of Chilean architecture.
+During this tour, we will gradually approach the Andes Mountains, beginning at the UC School of Architecture.
+From there, we will gain an understanding of Santiago’s modern history and its evolution as reflected in the recent projects that have helped shape the contemporary identity of Chilean architecture.

-This area of Santiago began to consolidate in the 1960s under the garden city model and today includes some of the city’s most developed districts.
-We will visit the Benedictine Monastery, a landmark of modern architecture in Chile, along with other contemporary works that engage with the natural landscape in energy-efficient ways, such as the Tánica building.
+This sector of Santiago began to consolidate during the 1960s under the garden city model and today includes some of the capital’s most developed districts.
+We will visit the Benedictine Monastery, a landmark of Chilean modern architecture, together with other contemporary works that engage with the natural landscape through environmentally responsive design strategies, such as the Tánica Building.

 – Duration: 6-8 hours